hivedspace/pylkh/README.md

 # PyLKH
+This is a fork of https://github.com/ben-hudson/pylkh with some of the dependencies updated and the `tsplib95` package integrated into the code (instead of used as an external package).

 This is a super simple Python wrapper for the constrained traveling salesman and vehicle routing problem solver called [LKH-3](http://akira.ruc.dk/~keld/research/LKH-3/).

 If you want to use this wrapper, you need to install LKH-3 first.
 For example, on Ubuntu: